-If the cost of insulating is not affordable and you're thinking of selling your rental property instead, the first step is to get a real estate appraisal.
+If you're thinking of selling your rental property, the first step is to get a real estate appraisal.

 To ensure you get an accurate market value which will give you the best chance of having an optimum outcome, you need to rely on the skills and integrity of your real estate agent.
 You can ensure your agent is the competent by using a vetted real estate agent.